How to Get Involved with the SCA

 Host a neighborhood gathering: Help SCA staff and supporters build our membership base.
 Email SCA@SCAWILD.ORG or Call (208.448.1110) the office for more information.

 Lead a Hike or Outdoor Class: Are you a skilled outdoorsman/woman with a passion for the Selkirks?
-Starting in 2017, the SCA will be looking to offer hikes and educational programs to increase enthusiasm and awareness of this special region.
+The SCA will be looking to offer hikes and educational programs to increase enthusiasm and awareness of this special region.

 Email SCA@SCAWILD.ORG or Call (208.448.1110) the office for more information.